kacpermuszynski/tbd-2023z-gr-1/tasks-phase1.md

    ![img.png](doc/figures/infracost-usage.png)

-10. Some resources are not supported by infracost yet.
+10. :white_check_mark: Some resources are not supported by infracost yet.
 Estimate manually total costs of infrastructure based on pricing costs for region used in the project.
 Include costs of cloud composer, dataproc and AI vertex workbanch and them to infracost estimation.

     ***place your estimation and references here***